Hatfield College, Durham: Chapel

-The college chapel was conceived in 1851 and built by 1854, funded by donations by alumni and topped up with a loan of £150 from the university.
+The college chapel was conceived in 1851 and completed in 1854, funded by alumni donations and supplemented with a loan of £150 from the university.
 Designed by Bishop Cosin's Hall chaplain, James Turner (also a trained architect), it contains head sculptures of William Van Mildert, the founder of the university, and Warden Thorp, the first Vice-Chancellor.
+The fall of the land eastwards meant the chapel had to be supported on basement arches, which became a 'delightful' covered footpath when the college later expanded.

 Commemorative oak panels mark the fallen of the First World War, with a book of remembrance naming those lost in the Second World War.
-The chapel houses a Harrison & Harrison organ, which is used to accompany services and for recitals.
-In 2001, it was refurbished at the cost of £65,000.
+The chapel houses a Harrison & Harrison organ, which is used to accompany services and for recitals and was refurbished in 2001 at a cost of £65,000.

-When Hatfield was founded, attendance at cathedral services was compulsory; and once the chapel was constructed attendance at these services was obligatory for the next 80 years.
+When Hatfield was founded, students were required to attend services at Durham Cathedral.
+Once the chapel was constructed, attendance at these services remained compulsory for the next 80 years.
 Since then, the chapel has been described as making up an "important but minority interest" within the college.

-Hatfield offers eight choral scholarships annually, after an audition and interview process with the chaplain during first term.
-The choir is led by a student choral director, supported by an organ scholar and deputy organ scholar.
-It is mainly made up of students who support regular worship in the chapel, but also sing at other churches and cathedrals, with annual tours undertaken both at home and abroad.
-A further scholarship, the Matthew Fantom Organ Scholarship, is available to those students in the early stages of learning to play the organ and who would not be ready to apply for the regular organ scholarships.

 Other buildings

 Opposite the gatehouse on North Bailey is Bailey House, an accommodation block which provides 50 single rooms, plus a communal and kitchen area on the ground floor.

-Palmers Garth is located across the Kingsgate Bridge over the River Wear.
-It offers 8 twin and 41 single rooms for 57 students.
-The building was formerly used for administration by the university, and once hosted the careers service until it was handed over to Hatfield College in 1991.
+Palmers Garth is located across the Kingsgate Bridge over the River Wear and offers twin and single rooms for 57 students.
+The building was an administration office for the university, and once hosted the careers service until it was handed over to the college in 1991.

-The postgraduate accommodation site is James Barber House, or JBH for short, a self-catered residence on nearby Church Street.
-Named after former Master James Barber, it was completed by Durham County Council as Palatine House in 1968, and originally a care home for the elderly before its purchase by the college in 2006.
+James Barber House, or JBH for short, is a self-catered residence on nearby Church Street used as postgraduate accommodation.
+Named after former Master James Barber when purchased in 2006, it was built by Durham County Council as Palatine House in 1968, and originally functioned as a care home for the elderly.